gabssnake/observablehq-docs/docs/embedding/api-keys.md

 In the preview pane, you can configure the following options:

 - **Only this version**: Allows you to make the notebook key work only with the current version of the notebook.
-Only notebook referenced secrets and database connections will be available to the embed.
+For iframe embeds (where we allow database connections and secrets), only those referenced in the current version of the notebook will be available to the embed.
-- **Expiration**: Allows you to specify an expiration date for this key.
-(Can be _never_.)
-Note: This expiration date is displayed in your user's notebook key list in settings.
+- **Expiration**: Allows you to specify an expiration date for this key (can be _never_).
+Note: This expiration date is displayed in the notebook key list in your workspace settings.

-After selection options, click "Create notebook key" to create a key with a generated name, which will be added to the embed code on the left.
+After selection options, click "Create notebook key" to create a key and update the embed code on the left with the new key.

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 90%"
+    class="screenshot"
     src="/embedding/embedModal.png" alt="Embed dialog showing options to create a notebook key" />
   <figcaption>The <strong>Preview</strong> section includes a form to create a notebook key.
 Optionally pin to this notebook version, and provide an expiration date for the notebook key.</figcaption>